rodkevich/tbd/README.md

 For tasks using db run on Docker navigate ./cmd/task5/:
 `docker-compose build --parallel`
 `docker-compose up`
+Turn-off server container if you want to run server locally then:
 RUN: `go run ./cmd/task5/server/server.go `

-WARNING:
+`WARNING`:
 If you have any docker volumes attached to a postgres instance - init.sql won't work.
 Before running a server detach them using :
 `docker-compose down --volumes`
-Or : create migrations from ./cmd/task5/config/migrations/init.sql manually
+Or : create pg migrations from ./cmd/task5/config/migrations/init.sql manually

 Structure:
 `pkg`